 Energy supplements can be risky.
 The National Center for Complementary and Integrative Health (NCCIH) warns that energy drinks containing caffeine (and guarana, which also contains caffeine) may temporarily boost mood and energy, but they can have detrimental effects.
 Large amounts of caffeine can cause significant blood vessel and heart problems as well as anxiety, dehydration, and digestive issues.
 It can also interfere with normal sleep functions.
 These products should not be mixed with alcohol, and they need to be used with extreme caution.

-Many vitamins and minerals are naturally produced by the brain and body that aid in mental functioning.
+Vitamin supplements: Many vitamins and minerals are naturally produced by the brain and body that aid in mental functioning.
 In some instances, taking supplements can help to boost mental performance.
 Just taking a multivitamin could potentially enhance the workings of the body and brain.

 B vitamins are particularly helpful with brain function.
-B12 and folate specifically help to convert foods into glucose, which gives the body energy, and also helps to improve moods.
+B12 and folate specifically help to convert foods into glucose, which gives the body energy and also helps to improve moods.
 Essential fatty acids like omega-3 can boost brain performance by enhancing neural connections.
 Zinc may also have helpful properties for brain functions.

 The journal Integrative Medicine Insights publishes that vitamins and minerals can boost moods and improve brain function.
 Supplements should be discussed with a medical professional, however, as they can have interactions with other medications.
 Finding the right combination for you is important.

-Ginkgo biloba, or Maidenhair tree, extract is believed to help with memory enhancement, although the Mayo Clinic reports the supplement does not prevent cognitive decline and that research into its ability to improve attention and memory is not conclusive.
+Ginkgo biloba, or Maidenhair tree, the extract is believed to help with memory enhancement, although the Mayo Clinic reports the supplement does not prevent cognitive decline and that research into its ability to improve attention and memory is not conclusive.
 Peppermint oil and rosemary are thought to be natural energy boosters as well.

 Generally, using herbal supplements is considered fairly safe if they are used in moderation.
 It is always a good idea to discuss them with a medical professional first.